Fair Division via Resource Augmentation: Introduction

-Clearly, the larger $d$ is, the easier it is to achieve the benchmark.
-The question then becomes, what is the smallest value of $d\geq n$ such that there is an allocation for $n$ agents so that each agent achieves the $1$-out-of-$d$ maximin share.
-This is also referred to as the ordinal approximation.
-In \cite{Hosseini_22} the authors show that $1$-out-of-$\lceil 3 n/2 \rceil$ MMS allocations exist for any instance with additive valuations, later improved to $1$-out-of-$4\lceil n/3\rceil$ MMS allocations in \cite{akrami2023improving}, the current state of the art.
-For all we know, even $1$-out-of-$(n+1)$ MMS allocations may exist.

-Another relaxation of MMS, also called approximate-MMS, is that of $\alpha$-MMS, introduced by Procaccia and Wang \cite{Kurokawa18}.
 An $\alpha$-MMS allocation is one where every agent gets at least an $\alpha$ fraction of the maximin share.
-Procaccia and Wang \cite{Kurokawa18} showed that $\alpha=2/3$ is attainable for additive valuations.
-This was subsequently improved in a sequence of papers, culminating in \cite{akrami2023breaking34barrierapproximate} which achieved a $(\frac{3}{4} + \frac{3}{3836})$-MMS allocation, the best known bound thus far (Akrami and Garg).
+This MMS relaxation was defined by Procaccia and Wang \cite{Kurokawa18}.
+They show that $\alpha=2/3$ is attainable for additive valuations.
+This was subsequently improved in a sequence of papers, culminating in the recent work of \cite{huang2025fptas79}, which achieved a $\frac{7}{9}$-MMS allocation, the best known bound thus far.

+\paragraph{MMS via Resource Augmentation.} In this work we take a resource augmentation approach to overcome the potential absence of MMS allocation.
+Namely, duplication of some of the existing goods.

+The idea of using copies of goods to achieve the MMS follows naturally from the work of Budish \cite{budish2011combinatorial}, that considered a fair allocation of courses to students.
+Budish introduced a mechanism with strong fairness guarantees, but with a (vanishing) ``market clearing error'', i.e., the mechanism may allocate more than the number of available seats in a class.

+Resource augmentation is a central tool in computer science for beyond worst-case analysis \cite{sleator1985amortized, Roughgarden_2021}.
+A prominent example is machine scheduling, where resource augmentation has been employed by increasing machine speed, adding machines, providing extra memory, and more, thereby improving performance relative to the benchmark of the non-augmented settings, or circumventing known impossibility results \cite{extraSpeedMahcines00,chekuri2004multi,Albers04}.

+A canonical example of resource augmentation in the economic literature comes from \cite{bulowklemperer96} in the context of revenue maximization in auctions, where the augmented resources are additional bidders.
+They show that in a single-item auction with $n$ i.i.d.~bidders, adding just one more bidder ensures that the revenue of a simple auction exceeds the optimal revenue attainable in the original $n$-bidder market, by a complex and arguably non-intuitive mechanism.
+This result inspired a sequence of follow up works \cite{eden2017competition, liu2018competition} on what is known as ``competition complexity''.
+In fact, the notion of 1-out-of-$d$ MMS is somewhat related to the competition complexity measure, where large $d$ reflects high competition, leading to lower (easier) benchmarks.